 Outbreaks can result from lapses in infection control practices such as hand hygiene (HH), use of personal protective equipment (PPE), and environmental cleaning and disinfection.
 Occasionally, outbreaks occur as a result of a contaminated medical product or device.

-Influenza - See AFL 18-08 and Recommendations for the Prevention and Control of Influenza California Long-Term Care Facilities (PDF)
+Recommendations for the Prevention and Control of Influenza in California Skilled Nursing Facilities (SNF) during the COVID-19 Pandemic (PDF)

 Appendix A: Sample Surveillance Case Log of Residents with Acute Respiratory Illness and/or Pnuemonia (PDF) Last Reviewed October 25, 2021

 Appendix B: Sample Surveillance Case Log of Health Care Personnel with Acute Respiratory Illness and/or Pnuemonia (PDF)- Last Reviewed October 25, 2021